 - Do I have to pay for the baby’s birth?

 - What are child support arrears?

-- Can I claim my child as an income tax dependency exemption?
+- Can I claim my child as a dependent on my income taxes?

 Child Support & Custody Frequently Asked Questions